 It’s so easy to start thinking that you deserve chocolate, or wine, or expensive shoes or a cigarette just because you’re feeling a bit sad but the high will only last a short time and then you have to deal with the added bad feelings because you gave into temptation.
 It also puts a stop to cyclical rewarding behaviours.
 Like have wine on Thursday nights because that’s the day you have to have a regular meeting with a difficult client.
 Rewarding yourself every time something goes wrong will start a toxic cycle that will be pretty difficult to break.

 Reach out to friends

 You don’t even need to tell them you’re feeling low if you don’t want to.
-Just being around your people, in a regular every day setting can make you feel so much better.
+Just being around your people, in a regular everyday setting can make you feel so much better.
 This is a particularly important point for extroverts (like me).
-If I’m feeling bit low it’s usually because I haven’t spent enough time around other people.
-For example if Mr Smaggle goes away and I spend the whole weekend on my own, I will be really low by the time he gets back.
+If I’m feeling bit low it’s usually because I haven’t spent enough time with other people.
+For example, if Mr Smaggle goes away and I spend the whole weekend on my own, I will be really low by the time he gets back.
 I adore alone time but I need to have lunch or coffee with a friend most days if he’s away.
 If you know this about yourself, try to avoid spending days on end without human contact.

 Don’t let a bad day make you feel like you have a bad life

 If you have a bad day it can make you feel like your whole life is the worst.
 And it’s not.
 Acknowledge that it’s just one day and tomorrow will be different.
 Whenever I’ve had a bad day, I try to think back to the day before and usually it was quite awesome.
 I just focus on the last time I felt good (which usually wasn’t that long ago on a run of the mill bad day) and it makes the current bad day feel much less hopeless.

 Remind yourself that no one is thinking about you